Welcome to Year 8 – ‘Be the best you can Be’

 Gaynes School aims to support all students’ learning and to ensure that they all reach their full potential.
 Form tutors will monitor how students use their planners and advise them on areas concerning personal organisation and academic progress

-This year has seen unprecedented disruption to our lives – and to the way students have accessed their education, with schools being closed for a long period of time.
+The past year has seen unprecedented disruption to our lives – and to the way students have accessed their education, with schools being closed for a period of time.
 Our message to the students starting year 8 is simple: despite the disruption to your year 7 studies, we still expect you to make excellent progress, we still expect your very best, we will work with you to make sure that you make outstanding progress towards your GCSE.

 Students must actively take ownership of their studies, producing their best work at all times.
 We will also ask parents to support the school and their child by: